duncantl/RDAInfo/README.md

 ## Current Status
-While we wrote this only today and haven't tested it much, this currently
+While we wrote this only today and have now updated it a little, and we haven't tested it much, this currently
 + Reads
    + all vectors, matrices, lists, data.frames
    + attributes

-+ Does not YET handle
    + functions
    + language objects generally
-   + Environments
+   + environments

++ Does not YET handle
    + S4 objects
    + Byte code